 - Make sure the content is unique, and don’t copy from other sources.

-- Use unique (not stock) photography (this is important, check out point 5 in this article.
+- Use original (not stock) photography.
+This is important, check out point 5 in this article.

 - Make sure it has a responsive design that will adapt to any screen size, and especially mobile.

 - Ensure your pages are authored with the recommended HTML markup.

 - Write your copy text so that it achieves a readability score suitable for the target audience.